Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 claude mcp add --transport stdio playwright -- cmd /c npx -y @playwright/mcp@latest

-That command is a direct synthesis of the two official docs, not a random workaround.
+That command is a synthesis of the official Playwright and Anthropic docs, not a community workaround.

 Use it when all three of these are true: